Distracted Driver Statistics:

 America Hasn’t Seen a Spike in Traffic Deaths This Bad in 50 Years

-Coming on top of the 9 percent increase in 2015, that adds up to the worst two-year swing in traffic deaths in more than 50 years.
-Not since the early 1960s has the country seen such a spike.
-Safety is even getting worse according to federal officials’ preferred metric — deaths per mile driven rose 2.6 percent.
+Coming on top of the 9 % increase in 2015, that adds up to the worst two-year swing in traffic deaths in more than 50 years.
+Not since the early 1960's has the United States seen such a spike in traffic fatalities.
+Safety is even getting worse according to federal officials’ preferred metric — deaths per mile driven rose 2.6%.

 People walking or biking account for a rising share of total traffic deaths.
-Last year drivers killed nearly 6,000 pedestrians — an increase of 9 percent.
+Last year drivers killed nearly 6,000 pedestrians — an increase of 9%.
 The number of people killed while cycling rose slightly to 580 — still the highest toll since 1991.

 Even before the current increase in the traffic fatality rate, America was falling far behind its international peers on street safety.
 But despite the preventable loss of tens of thousands of lives, the federal agencies that put out this update did not make any appeal for policy changes to turn this trend around.